orest-forest/rsschool-cv/cv.md

 took paid courses online courses at https://htmlacademy.ru/, where studied HTML and CSS.
 Also self studied React and Redux.

 ### Languages
-I can read technical documentaition, but have low speaking skill.
+I can read technical documentaition, but have low speaking skill